THE ORNAMENTAL RESTORATION OF THE RIOJA PALACE_1

 Photo 7.
 Paintbrush reintegration of the gilding after the chromatic study carried out.

 In consequence, and being aware that our task has to adhere to the stipulations of the tender, we have devised restoring solutions which contribute to maintaining the authenticity and originality of the building, enhancing the values acquired in its design and planning, without incurring in false historic assumptions that detract from its architectural and artistic image.
-However, when it comes to restoring a palace like Palacio Rioja, we cannot forget that the preservation of the building and its original elements has to harmonise with its functions as a museum, the latter being subject to the former but without abandoning its status as a living legacy, which favours its preservation and maintenance.
+However, when it comes to restoring a palace-like Palacio Rioja, we cannot forget that the preservation of the building and its original elements have to harmonise with its functions as a museum, the latter being subject to the former but without abandoning its status as a living legacy, which favours its preservation and maintenance.

 2. Main pathologies and external conditioning factors

 The most obvious damage to the palace had less to do with poor use or a transformation of the building’s original structures than with the destructive effects of the recurring earthquakes in the region – in this specific case, resulting from the last high-intensity seism, which happened on 27 February 2010 and seriously damaged the building.
 Its structural framework, designed by the French architect Alfredo Azancot to react with some flexibility to the repeated earthquakes of this geographic area (let us remember that in 1985 it was severely affected, requiring a deep intervention led by the architect Patricio Peralta- did not prevent that coverings and decorations from being severely affected and intensely destroyed once again.
-The inclusion, during the last intervention, of materials with a different behaviour from those used in the original construction has also been important for the response of the structure to the last earthquake; but these actions are always conditioned by the effects these produce.
-Detached plasters, cracked and fractured ornamental pieces, volume losses and moulding line interruptions and carpentry works altered and weakened due to the overlapping of paint layers and inappropriate repairs were especially visible before we began our work.
+The inclusion, during the last intervention, of materials with different behaviour from those used in the original construction has also been important for the response of the structure to the last earthquake; but these actions are always conditioned by the effects this produces.
+Detached plasters, cracked and fractured ornamental pieces, volume losses and moulding line interruptions and carpentry work altered and weakened due to the overlapping of paint layers and inappropriate repairs were especially visible before we began our work.

 Photo 9.
 View of the external façade of the central lobby, with an accumulation of pathologies.

-Each earthquake has affected the palace in a different way, as its behaviour depends on various factors, such as the magnitude and speed of its movement,the energy released, the characteristics of the soil and the vulnerability of the construction.
+Each earthquake has affected the palace in a different way, as its behaviour depends on various factors, such as the magnitude and speed of its movement, the energy released, the characteristics of the soil and the vulnerability of the construction.
 The seismic load supported by the structure of the building invariably causes a domino effect on the whole architecture of the palace, regardless of its intensity, linking another series of important consequences affecting the architecture of the building to a greater or lesser extent, and in turn, the covering and ornaments.
-While the building did not totally collapse – even if severe problems were caused in certain non-structural parts – the general status of the palace made it uninhabitable, requiring an urgent assessment of the damages and the right decisions in order to alleviate the problem, this necessary circumstance being taken as an opportunity to undertake a comprehensive restoration and updating of its museum facilities, enhancing its aesthetical and artistic qualities, but without forgetting its initial conception as a residential housing.
+While the building did not totally collapse – even if severe problems were caused in certain non-structural parts – the general status of the palace made it uninhabitable, requiring an urgent assessment of the damages and the right decisions in order to alleviate the problem, this necessary circumstance being taken as an opportunity to undertake a comprehensive restoration and updating of its museum facilities, enhancing its aesthetical and artistic qualities, but without forgetting its initial conception as residential housing.
 As a consequence of the damages caused by a strong earthquake – which happened on the converging edge of the Nazca and South American tectonic plates with a magnitude of 8.3 Mw-, the tightness of the architectonic container (indoor and outdoor facings) was seriously affected, triggering a series of side effects which worsened the already existing problems and, in the process, the weakness and progressive deterioration of the internal and external decoration motifs.
-The sculptural pieces and mouldings not only cracked, but also became detached due to the loss of material consistency caused by the weakening of the assembly and attachment to the structure.
+The sculptural pieces and mouldings not only cracked but also became detached due to the loss of material consistency caused by the weakening of the assembly and attachment to the structure.
 The ornamental elements and finishes are inevitable victims in such cases as it is logical that certain materials, such as gypsum and concrete, should crack in reaction to the traction tensions generated during the seism.

 Photos 10 and 11.
 Cracks and seismic movement in some fragile areas of the architecture, more intensively visible in the corners and central parts of the main lobby.